Doncaster Panthers B.C.: Records and achievements

 The Doncaster Eagles joined the NBL Division 2 in 1989 and were promoted within a year to the NBL Division 1, the second-tier league level after the newly established BBL (formerly NBL).
 In 1992, Doncaster Eagles with the co-operation of Morris Wordsworth, renamed the team to Doncaster Panthers and the following season (1993) were admitted to the BBL.
 After three years in the elite League, the team withdrew due to financial difficulties and never returned to the league.
 They played out of The Dome Leisure Centre, Doncaster and competed professionally from 1993 to 1996.

+Reunions

 A fund raising Reunion Match was played at The Dome Leisure Centre, Doncaster in 1992 between players of the original Panthers and the then current Panthers team (formerly Eagles).

 An Official Reunion was held in 2011 at the Regent Hotel, Doncaster for all those associated with the Panthers from 1954 to 2011.

-Doncaster Panthers Basketball Club

-All-time playing record 1954-1985 Panthers (Men)

-In the 32 campaigns the Panthers played 1601 games winning 1147 and losing 454.